Stay-at-home mum and geographer by profession, I love to cook and tell heartfelt stories. I enjoy trying new recipes, dishes, and spices.

 Have you experienced the disappointment of a cake-baking failure?
 Many of us have been there—when you just want to throw it all away so that no one will see the evidence.

 Well, this cake will not disappoint you.
 It is easy to make and really tasty.
-I have made it a couple of times now, and every single time it comes out marvelously.
+I have made it a few times now, and every single time it comes out marvelously.
 I am so proud of myself.
 And hungry again.

 |Prep time||Cook time||Ready in||Yields|